-What can HR leaders do to successfully manage supplemental wages?
+What can HR leaders do to manage supplemental wages successfully?

-HR professionals can incorporate these steps to ensure that their company is fairly and lawfully integrating supplemental wages into employee compensation plans:
+HR professionals can incorporate these steps to help their company fairly and lawfully implement supplemental pay:

 - Use the company compensation philosophy as a compass.
-A compensation philosophy can guide HR and finance professionals in integrating supplemental wages within compensation plans.
-Successfully managing this integration can reduce costs and contribute to competitive employee salaries.
-Moreover, a budget-based compensation plan avoids pitfalls, such as misleading employees with enticing supplementary wages the company can’t afford.
+A compensation philosophy can guide HR and finance professionals in integrating supplemental pay into the compensation plan.
+A budget-based compensation plan can reduce costs, help maintain competitive salaries, and keep companies from offering supplementary wages they can’t actually afford.

 - Enlist the help of other professionals.
 Supplemental tax laws are complicated.
-Collaborating with finance and working with a payroll service can help HR leaders navigate the tricky federal and state laws to forge a smooth path towards compliance.
+Collaborating with finance and working with a payroll service can help HR leaders navigate the tricky federal and state laws to ensure compliance.

-- Explain to employees how the system works.
-Employees have the right to know how much their total income is and when and how they will receive it.
-Discussing the payment plan with employees from the beginning of their employment period provides them with crucial job-related information while also reflecting business integrity.
+- Explain how the system works.
+Everyone in the workforce should know what their compensation package includes and when and how they’ll receive it.
+Discussing the payment plan with professionals at the beginning of their employment period provides them with crucial job-related information and reflects company integrity.

 Recommended For Further Reading